Let Oomnitza be your single source of truth!

 Invite new user

-The Invite new user preset allows you to add a new user to your company's Slack account.
-When you select this preset the following information is required:
+Add a new user to your company's Slack account.
+When you select the preset, the following information is required:

 -

-The Slack Channel Ids you wish to invite the new user to.
-To find your Channel Id, right click on your channel name and select Copy Link.
-The Slack URL will be in the following format:
+The Slack channel IDs that you want to invite the new user to.
+To find the channel ID, right click the channel name and select Copy Link.
+The Slack URL is in the following format:

 https://myteam.slack.com/archives/[channelid].

 Your Channel ID begins with the letter C and contains both letters and numbers.
-You may also enter the channel name by referring to it with a # sign, for example: #Slack-channel-name. - The Invitation Message to the new user.
+You can enter the channel name by referring to it with a # sign, for example, #Slack-channel-name. - The invitation message for the new user.

-- Your Team Id should be derived from the Slack.Team_id variable you set in Setting the Slack Team Id as a global variable, or can be added manually.
+- The team ID should be derived from the Slack.Team_id variable you set in Setting the Slack Team Id as a global variable, or it can be added manually.

-Use the Advanced Mode to configure the message payload.
-To do this,
+Use Advanced Mode to configure the message payload.

 groups:write